IshanPoudel/IshanPoudel/README.md

 ### Hi there 👋,  Ishan Poudel
 #### Design and Development
-'m Ishan .
+I'm Ishan .
 I am a computer science student currenlty in my junior year.
 I enjoy applying my skills to new projects.
 You can see some of my projects down below.